Microservices: expectations vs. reality

 This in turn could lead to increased infrastructure cost, but overall there might be a cost reduction—because the developers come faster into a productive process and get things going faster.

-Expectation: A microservices architecture will reduce the risk of experiencing a single point of failure, i.e. when a part of a system fails, it will stop the entire system from working.
+Expectation: A microservices architecture will reduce the risk of experiencing a single point of failure, i.e. when a part of a system fails, it will not stop the entire system from working.

 However, you need to design with failure in mind, and you need to be able to handle system downtime, slow service, and unexpected responses.